simonmichael/hledger/doc/RELEASING.md

   - nix - expect `make nix-hledger-version` to update after a few days, find and update to that commit hash
   - linux distros - once in a while, follow the links & search for newer versions, update
 - provide support, monitor issues
-- prepare followup releases if needed
+- prepare followup release(s) as needed
 - update process docs and tools

 #### Update stackage